-With another lockdown set to take place, CCO Bobby Longhurst, discusses what we have learned from the previous lockdown and shares his thoughts
+CCO Bobby Longhurst discusses what we’ve learned from the previous lockdown with SBC

 What was the key lesson that your company learned from the shutdown of live sports earlier this year?